 Omnichannel communications give your customers and employees a major upgrade to the convenience of communication.

 5. Insights-Driven Business Strategy

 As organizations begin to understand how their leads and existing customers interact with their brand across channels, they can adjust their customer communications for improved sales, customer retention, and satisfaction.

-Examples of ways that omnichannel communication technologies can support business strategy include:
+Here are a few ways omnichannel communication technologies can support business strategy include:

 - Improved mobile or web design to reduce “friction” in the online buying experience.